insure logo

 The average SR-22 car insurance cost in Arizona is $1,916.

-Arizona’s rate is $901 more expensive than SR-22 insurance in the New Hampshire, the cheapest state.
-However, it’s also $2,125 less than in Michigan, the most expensive state for SR-22 insurance.
+However, it’s also $2,125 cheaper than in Michigan, the most expensive state for SR-22 insurance.

 Cheapest SR-22 insurance companies in Arizona

-Insurance rates usually increase if you have an SR-22.
-But not all insurance companies have the same rates for people with an SR-22.
-The companies listed below have some of the lowest rates available in Arizona.
+Insurance rates typically increase if you have an SR-22, but not all insurance companies charge the same rates for SR-22 holders.
+The companies listed below offer some of the lowest rates in Arizona.

 CompanyAverage annual premiumAverage monthly premium